Political Science Courses

 This examination of political communications processes uses a comparative perspective and emphasizes the role of media in the U.S., Europe, Eurasia and developing countries.

-This course will critically examine and analyze the resurgence of political Islam, or what some refer to as Islamic fundamentalism, since the 1970s.
-Topics of study include, but are not limited to, Islamic fundamentalist attitudes towards modernity, democracy, human rights, civil society, gender equality and political ethics.
+This course will critically examine and analyze the resurgence of political Islam since the 1970s.
+Topics of study include, but are not limited to, attitudes towards modernity, democracy, human rights, civil society, gender equality and political ethics.
 Emphasis will be placed on political actors, groups and movements primarily within the Arab Middle East.
 No prerequisites.

 POL 366.
 MIDDLE EAST POLITICS 4 sh